KUL-recon-lab/course_nucmed_tech/latex/main.md

 % =========================

 This probability depends on the geometric configuration of the organs and on the attenuation coefficients.
 The situation is very different for photons on the one hand and electrons and positrons on the other.
-As illustrated by table [2](#tab:positron_length) for positrons, the mean path length of an electron and positron in tissue is very short, even for relatively high kinetic energies.
+As illustrated by [](#tab:positron_length) for positrons, the mean path length of an electron and positron in tissue is very short, even for relatively high kinetic energies.
 Consequently, for these particles, {math}`p_i(A \rightarrow A)` is close to 1, while {math}`p_i(A \rightarrow B)` is negligible for different organs {math}`A` and {math}`B`.
 The probability that a photon travels from A to B depends on the attenuation along that trajectory.
 Similarly the probability that it deposits all or a part of its energy in B depends on the attenuation coefficient in organ B.

 (the-energy-e-i)=
 ### The energy {math}`E_i`